vars1ty/JustFetch/README.md

 - Simple config;
 - Support for specifying a custom shell-command to run and print out

+Oh and it's fast and small, probably faster than most other fetching programs out there.

 ## Constant Aliases
 - `[host]` - System host name
 - `[kernel]` - Currently active kernel